 2. Frame their artwork and hang it up

-Framed artwork makes a really nice gift as well.
-Depending on the colors in the picture, you can get a frame to match your home’s decor.
 Here is a nice example of some framed artwork that really brightens up the home:

-3. Turn it into a card or gift
+3. Turn it into a card or gift for someone you love

 4. Turn it into a notebook or journal cover

-5. Make a collage out of it
+5. Make a collage out of it for the wall

 6. Make a unique bookmark